-Common DUI Defenses and Strategies
+Common DUI Defense Strategies

 DUIs are complicated and each one is unique in their own way.
 Getting charged with a DUI is nothing short of unnerving and extremely stressful.
 It marks up your record, your reputation, can threaten your job status, and will impact your future negatively.
 That said, not all DUI charges and penalties are fixed.
 In fact, many can be avoided or smoothly navigated through with the right legal defense strategy in place.